 1. Elephants are the largest land animals in the world.

-The largest elephant on record is a male African elephant who weighed about 24,000lbs and 13ft tall at the shoulder.
-The average elephant heart weighs about 27-46lbs and the average brain has a mass of over 11 lbs.
-Asian elephants are shorter, heavier and have smaller ears than their African cousins.
+The largest elephant on record is a male African elephant who weighed about 24,000 lbs and was 13ft tall at the shoulder.
+The average elephants heart weighs about 27-46 lbs, and the average brain has a mass of over 11 lbs.
+Asian elephants are shorter, heavier, and have smaller ears than their African cousins.

-2. Elephants have the longest gestation period of all the animals.
+2. Elephants have the longest gestation period of all animals.

-3. Elephant calves suck their trunk for comfort much like human babies suck their thumb.
+3. Elephant calves suck their trunk for comfort, much like human babies suck their thumbs.

-Their trunk is the fusion of its upper lip and nose and it has more than 100,000 muscles.
-They have an amazing sense of smell even though their eyesight is relatively poor, and they wave their trunks up in the air and from side to side to get a better whiff of their surroundings.
-The elephant’s trunk can sense the size, shape and temperature of an object.
-It’s also used to lift food, suck up water which is then poured into their mouth and used like a snorkel to breathe in deep water.
+Their trunk is the fusion of their upper lip and nose and has more than 100,000 muscles.
+They have a fantastic sense of smell even though their eyesight is relatively poor, and they wave their trunks up in the air and from side to side to get a better whiff of their surroundings.
+The elephant’s trunk can sense an object’s size, shape, and temperature.
+It’s also used to lift food and suck up water which is then poured into their mouth and used like a snorkel to breathe in deep water.

 4. Elephants prefer one tusk over the other.

-Elephants use their tusk to defend, dig for water and lift objects among other things and they usually prefer one over the other just as people are either left or right-handed.
+Elephants use their tusk to defend, dig for water and lift objects, among other things, and they usually prefer one over the other, just as people are either left or right-handed.
 The elephants’ ability to locate underground water and dig pools helps provide many other species with water during droughts.
-These elongated incisors is the main reason elephants have been so heavily hunted.
+These elongated incisors are the main reason elephants have been so heavily hunted.

 5. Elephants use infrasound and seismic communication over long distances.

-Elephants are very vocal, yet humans didn’t realize this until recently because much of their talk is below the threshold of our hearing called Infrasound (Payne, Langbauer, Jr., & Thomas, 1986).
-They generally make a variety of vocalizations including rumbles, screams, and trumpets.
-Rumbles are low-frequency calls, often falling partially or entirely in the infrasonic range, between 5Hz to 30Hz.
-The lower the frequency of a sound, the longer its sound wave and therefore can travel farther without being absorbed or reflected by the environment.
-So far studies show that elephants can hear them over 4 miles away from where the sound originated.
+Elephants are very vocal, yet humans just realized this recently because much of their talk is below the threshold of our hearing, called Infrasound (Payne, Langbauer, Jr., & Thomas, 1986).
+They generally make a variety of vocalizations, including rumbles, screams, and trumpets.
+Rumbles are low-frequency calls that often fall partially or entirely in the infrasonic range, between 5Hz and 30Hz.
+The lower the frequency of a sound, the longer its sound wave; therefore, it can travel farther without being absorbed or reflected by the environment.
+So far, studies show that elephants can hear them over 4 miles away from where the sound originated.
 (Larom, Garstang, Payne, Raspet, & Lindeque, 1997).
-These low-frequency calls also generate powerful vibrations in the ground which the elephants can feel (via their sensitive trunks and feet), interpret and respond to them appropriately.
+These low-frequency calls also generate powerful vibrations in the ground that the elephants can feel (via their sensitive trunks and feet), interpret, and respond to them appropriately.
 Perhaps this could explain why during the 2004 Tsunami, elephants in Thailand ran for higher ground before the devastating waves crashed (Langbauer, Jr., Payne, Charif, Rappaport, & Osborn, 1991).

 Researchers at Cornell University are compiling an elephant dictionary.